galaxy-genome-annotation/python-apollo/README.rst

 History
 -------

+- 3.0.1
+    - Patch a bug discovered in io.write, thanks Morgan!
 - 3.0
     - "Arrow" CLI utility
     - More pythonic API and many workarounds for Apollo bugs or oddities